phonometrica/phonometrica/docs/scripting/plugins.rst

 ---------------------

-To be valid, a plugin must adhere to a number of conventions: if they are not respected, Dolmen will silently ignore the plugin.
+To be valid, a plugin must adhere to a number of conventions: if they are not respected, Phonometrica will silently ignore the plugin.
 The root directory of the plugin must contain the following:

 -  a description file, named description.json (compulsory)